ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

     }
 }
 ```
-> **Note:** Although both the record and service type can be used to represent the `Object` type, using record type as `Object` has limitations.
+>**Note:** Although both the record and service type can be used to represent the `Object` type, using record type as `Object` has limitations.
 For example, a field represented as a record field can not have an input argument, as opposed to a field represented using a `resource` method in a service class.

 ### 4.3 Unions

 GraphQL `Union` type represent an object that could be one of a list of GraphQL `Object` types but provides no guarantee for common fields in the member types.
 Ballerina has first-class support for union types.
 The Ballerina GraphQL package uses this feature to define `Union` types in a schema.

-> **Note:** Only `distinct` service types are supported as members of a union type in the Ballerina GraphQL package.
+>**Note:** Only `distinct` service types are supported as members of a union type in the Ballerina GraphQL package.
 If one or more members in a union type do not follow this rule, a compilation error will be thrown.

 ###### Example: Union Types
 In the following example, two `distinct` service types are defined first, `Teacher` and `Student`.
 Then a `Union` type is defined using Ballerina syntax for defining union types.
-The resource function in the GraphQL service is returning the union type.
+The resource method in the GraphQL service is returning the union type.

 ```ballerina
 service on new graphql:Listener(9090) {